lsst-dm/dmtn-321/index.md

 Data Services teams will start collecting data, conduct performance tests and calculate uptime statistics to support such a review.

+### User sign-ups

+The process for granting RSP accounts has the dubious merit of being simultaneously labor intensive, and insufficiently rigorous (and confusing to users but that is a more technical matter).

+Ironically, the requirement for manual intervention for user creation was an asset for DP1 - 2,000 extra users you weren't expecting can't suddenly show up because it takes several days to process account creation requests.
+However, even this process cannot stop account requests in bad faith.

+**Recommendation:** We evaluate and a price third-party identity verification service.

 ### Idiosyncratic issues

 The following issues arose due to issues that there is no reason to believe will arise in the future.

+#### First Look

+First Look was an event that required significant effort from pipelines at just the time where pipeline developer capacity would have been available for testing, sanity checking, data product iteration, etc.

+#### Manic Miners

+An abuse event where accounts created in bad faith were mining cryptocurrency distracted SQuaRE for a brief period while we audited the activity to ensure no systems were compromised, swept for perpetrators and de-activated and reported the relevant accounts

 #### Data Engineering understaffing